 You can view the Caf menu online or in the Bite app before visiting the Caf.

 Yes!
 The Grubhub app is available for easy online ordering and pick-up from most food venues on campus.
 Online ordering is not available for the Caf.

 Samford Dining is committed to serving your needs and your feedback is always appreciated.
 You can share your ideas or concerns through this feedback form or by emailing email@example.com.
 Samford Dining also works alongside the SGA Food Committee to ensure student voices are heard.

-If you have symptoms of COVID-19, or believe you have been exposed to COVID-19, you should CALL the clinic at 205-726-2835 for a telehealth appointment with our nurse practitioner.
-If a COVID-19 test is recommended, you will be referred to one of St. Vincent's testing clinics.
+If you have symptoms of COVID-19, or believe you have been exposed to COVID-19, you should call the clinic at 205-726-2835 for a telehealth appointment with our nurse practitioner.
+University Health Services now provides COVID-19 testing options in the clinic.

 University Health Services will not facilitate COVID-19 testing required for returning to campus.
 If you have questions about return to campus testing, students should contact Covid19health@samford.edu and employees should contact Covid19employees@samford.edu.